SPECIAL REPORT

 -Blocked Funds Investment Program

--Prime Bank Trading Program
+-Prime Bank Trading

 -Federal Reserve Approved